What Is a Condo Questionnaire? A Guide for Lenders and Loan Officers

 What a Condo Questionnaire Actually Is

-A condo questionnaire is a standardized form that the HOA or its management company fills out to give lenders a snapshot of the community's financial health, insurance coverage, and legal standing.
-Think of it as a background check — but for the entire condo project, not just the borrower.
+A condo questionnaire is a standardized form the HOA or its management company fills out.
+It gives lenders a picture of the community's financial health, insurance coverage, and legal standing.
+Basically a background check, but for the entire condo project instead of the borrower.

 The two main versions are the Fannie Mae Form 1076 (full review) and Form 1077 (limited review).
 Freddie Mac has its own equivalents.
-Which one you need depends on the project type and the loan scenario.
+Which one you need depends on the project type and the loan scenario, and your lender should be able to tell you early in the process.

 Why Lenders Care So Much

-Lenders aren't just lending against a unit — they're lending against a unit inside a shared financial structure.
+Lenders aren't just lending against a unit.
+They're lending against a unit inside a shared financial structure.
 If the HOA is underfunded, uninsured, or in litigation, that affects the collateral value.
+Every bit of it.

-• Delinquency rates: If more than 15% of unit owners are 60+ days delinquent on assessments, most conventional loans won't be approved.
-That's a hard cutoff.
+- •Delinquency rates: If more than 15% of unit owners are 60+ days delinquent on assessments, most conventional loans won't get approved.
+That's a hard cutoff, not a suggestion.

 The Ordering Process

 You order the questionnaire from the HOA's management company, and they fill it out when they get around to it.
-Typical turnaround is 5-15 business days, but I've seen it take a month.
+Typical turnaround is 5 to 15 business days, but I've seen it take a month.
+I've seen it take longer than that in buildings with part-time property managers who wear four hats.

 Costs range from $150 to $400 depending on the management company.
-Some charge separately for the questionnaire and the supporting documents (financial statements, insurance certificates, etc.).
-Others bundle everything.
+Some charge separately for the questionnaire and the supporting documents (financial statements, insurance certificates, and so on).
+Others bundle everything into one fee.

-Pro tip: Order the condo questionnaire the same day you order the appraisal.
-Both take time, and there's no reason to wait.
+Order the condo questionnaire the same day you order the appraisal.
+Both take time.
+There's no reason to wait on either one.

 Common Problems That Delay Loans

-Insufficient reserves.
-The most common issue.
+Insufficient reserves are the most common issue by far.
 Fannie Mae wants to see reserves funded at a reasonable level.
-If the reserve study shows the HOA is underfunded, the underwriter will flag it.
+If the reserve study shows the HOA is underfunded, the underwriter will flag it, and then you're stuck waiting for answers nobody at the management company wants to give.

 Missing insurance.
 The master policy needs to cover the full replacement cost of the building.
-When it doesn't, the lender may require the HOA to increase coverage before the loan closes — which can take weeks.
+When it doesn't, the lender may require the HOA to increase coverage before the loan closes.
+That process alone can eat up weeks.

-High delinquency.
-That 15% threshold trips up more projects than you'd expect, especially in communities with a lot of investor-owned units.
-If the association is close to the line, ask for the most current delinquency report, not last quarter's.
+High delinquency trips up more projects than you'd expect, especially in communities with a lot of investor-owned units.
+That 15% threshold is strict.
+If the association is close to the line, ask for the most current delinquency report.
+Not last quarter's.
+The current one.

 Incomplete responses.
-Management companies sometimes skip questions or provide vague answers.
+Management companies sometimes skip questions or give vague answers.
 An incomplete questionnaire means the underwriter sends it back, and the clock resets.
-Make sure every field is filled in before submitting.
+Make sure every field is filled in before you submit it.
+Every single one.

 Full Review vs. Limited Review

-Limited review (Form 1077): Available for certain transactions — typically refinances, investment properties, or projects that already have a full review on file.
+Limited review (Form 1077): Available for certain transactions, typically refinances, investment properties, or projects that already have a full review on file.
 Less documentation required, but the project still needs to meet basic eligibility criteria.
+Don't assume limited means easy.

 PERS (Project Eligibility Review Service): For projects that don't meet standard guidelines, Fannie Mae offers PERS as a manual review option.
-It costs more and takes longer, but it's sometimes the only path to approval.
+It costs more and takes longer.
+But sometimes it's the only path to approval, and I've closed deals that would've died without it.

 What Loan Officers Should Watch For

 Litigation that affects insurability.
 Construction defect lawsuits are the big one.
-If the HOA is suing the developer, some insurers won't renew the master policy, which creates a chain reaction of problems.
+If the HOA is suing the developer, some insurers won't renew the master policy.
+The project can end up both uninsurable and unfinanceable at the same time.

 Single-entity ownership concentration.
 If one entity owns more than 20% of the units (sometimes 10% for smaller projects), that's a concentration risk flag.
-Common in newer developments where the builder still holds unsold units.
+Common in newer developments where the builder still holds unsold inventory.
+It'll clear up eventually, but your buyer might not want to wait.

 Timing Is Everything

-For lenders processing volume in condo-heavy markets like South Florida, Phoenix, or Seattle, having a system for tracking questionnaire orders is essential.
+For lenders processing volume in condo-heavy markets like South Florida, Phoenix, or Seattle, having a system for tracking questionnaire orders isn't optional.
 A single missing questionnaire can hold up a closing that's otherwise ready to fund.
+I've seen it happen on a Friday afternoon when everyone just wanted to go home.